Skip to main content

 Semester 2

-The minor runs from February 2025 to July 2025.
-You can apply from September 2024.
+The minor runs from February 2027 to July 2027.

 Do you study at the HZ?
 Then you can apply on this page.
 Do you study at another university of applied sciences?
 Then you can apply via Kies op Maat.